CrookedPoe/c9bot/README.md

 Additionally there are a few moderator or developer-only commands that assist me in managing or debugging the process.
 They are as follows

 ### debug
 Debug various bot features.
 **• remind/er**: Send a class meeting reminder.
+**• me**: Send some user information of the sender of this command.
+**• User#0000**: Send some user information of this user Tag.

 ### server
 Manipulate server at a terminal level.
 **• status**: Check the bot's uptime in milliseconds.
 **• time**: Check the server's local time.
 **• restart**: Restart the bot process.